Pilsner Urquell Brewery: Museum

 A brewery museum ("Pivovarské muzeum") has been set up near the brewery in the authentic medieval brewing house with malt house, which has been declared a cultural monument.
-It includes the late Gothic malt house, kiln, original drying shed and two-level laying-down cellars with ice-cellar, which are hewn from the Pilsen substrata.
-The exhibition covers Pilsen's most ancient history, the development of crafts, the emergence and growth of the guilds, the beginnings and development of brewing, malting, the craft of cooper, haulage and catering.
+It includes the late Gothic malt house, kiln, original drying shed and two-level laying-down cellars with ice-cellar, which are hewn from the Plzeň substrata.
+The exhibition covers Plzeň's most ancient history, the development of crafts, the emergence and growth of the guilds, the beginnings and development of brewing, malting, the craft of cooper, haulage and catering.

 The tour includes a replica of a pub from the turn of the 19th and 20th centuries and a laboratory from the second half of the 19th century.
 The city walls have been opened with an example of the cultivation of barley and hops.

 The museum has become an anchor for the European Route of Industrial Heritage.

 Pilsner Fest

 Pilsner Fest is a two-day beer festival held each year by the brewery, with music by local bands on four stages in the town.